-o Send a copy of your portfolio to your University Supervisor

-Identify what is required of an Education Specialist for maintaining confidentiality of records, assessments, and all other information pertaining to students with disabilities.
+• Send a copy of your portfolio to your University Supervisor o Identify what is required of an Education Specialist for maintaining confidentiality of records, assessments, and all other information pertaining to students with disabilities.
 Interview a paraprofessional for their knowledge of these procedures.

-Plan with your MT/Mentor how to extend learning opportunities across multiple contexts and transitions (e.g. home, school, community and people).
-(TPE 1: 11)

-2. Creating and Maintaining Effective Environments for Young Children's Learning

-• For virtual instruction, ask your MT how they help caregivers organize their learning environments at home.
-(TPE 2: 1,)

-3. Understanding and Organizing Subject Matter for Young Children's Learning

-\Write an activity/lesson plan that includes elements of Universal Design for Learning.
-(See template on 489C site) (TPE 3: 1)
+- Plan with your MT/Mentor how to extend learning opportunities across multiple contexts and transitions (e.g. home, school, community and people).
+(TPE 1: 11) - 2.
+Creating and Maintaining Effective Environments for Young Children's Learning - o Discuss with your MT how they help caregivers organize their learning environments at home.
+(TPE 2:1) - 3.
+Understanding and Organizing Subject Matter for Young Children's Learning - \Write an activity/lesson plan that includes elements of Universal Design for Learning.
+(See template on Canvas or in Syllabus ) (TPE 3:1)

-4. Planning Instruction and Designing Learning Experiences for All Young Children o Continue working on your IDP with your supervisor.
+4. Planning Instruction and Designing Learning Experiences for All Young Children o Choose an assessment to use with your focus child to assess the child in all 5 areas of development (motor, communication, cognitive, self-help and social-emotional).
+Discuss the rationale for selecting this assessment with your MT/Mentor.
+Begin the assessment.
+(TPE 5:2).

 • \Collaboratively develop an activity/lesson plan for your focus child based directly on the child's IFSP/IEP.
 Focus on the child and caregiver's strength.
-(TPE 4: 9)
+(TPE 4:11)